aces/Loris-MRI/docs/02-Install.md

 5. **`Config`** table

-The `Config` table can also be accessed and customized from the LORIS front-end, under the Admin menu, the `Configuration` module.
+The `Config` table can also be accessed and customized from the LORIS front-end via the `Configuration` module, accessible under the Admin menu.
 Here are the configuration settings that impact directly or indirectly the pipeline:

 Under the section `Study`:
- * `ImagingUploader Auto Launch`
+ * `ImagingUploader Auto Launch`: Used by the Imaging Uploader to automatically launch the insertion scripts on the uploaded scan

 Under the section `Paths`
- * `Imaging Data`
+ * `Imaging Data`: Where the imaging data is stored; typically `/data/$PROJECT/data/`
- * `LORIS-MRI Code`
+ * `LORIS-MRI Code`: Where the MRI code base is installed; typically `/data/$PROJECT/bin/mri/`
- * `MRI-Upload Directory`
+ * `MRI-Upload Directory`: Where the uploaded scans get stored; typically `/data/incoming/`
- * `MINC Files`
+ * `MINC Files`: Where the MINC images are stored; typically `/data/$PROJECT/data/`
- * `Images`
+ * `Images`: Where the images displayed in Imaging Browser are stored; typically `/data/$PROJECT/data/`

  Under the section `Imaging Modules`
   * `Patient ID regex`: Used by the DICOM Archive module to show/hide the PatientID info
   * `Patient name regex`: Used by the DICOM Archive module to show/hide the Patient Name info
   * `Lego phantom regex`: Used by the DICOM Archive module to show/hide the Patient Name info for phantoms
   * `Living phantom regex`: Used by the DICOM Archive module to show/hide the Patient Name info for phantoms
-  * `Imaging Browser Tabulated Scan Types`: Used by Imaging Browser to decide what modalities to display the QC status on
+  * `Imaging Browser Tabulated Scan Types`: Used by Imaging Browser main page which lists the different imaging sessions across candidates.
+This setting will determine which modalities will have their QC status displayed in that listing page.

  Under the section `Imaging Pipeline`:
- * `Loris-MRI Data Directory`: Typically `/data/$PROJECT/bin/mri/`
+ * `Loris-MRI Data Directory`: Typically `/data/$PROJECT/data/`
- * `Study Name`: Prefix used for all filenames inserted into Imaging Browser and the `files` table
+ * `Study Name`: Prefix to be used in all filenames inserted into the `files` table and visible in the front-end via the Imaging Browser module
- * `User to notify when executing the pipeline`: User email address used when notification is to be sent by the pipeline
+ * `User to notify when executing the pipeline`: User email address to be used when notification is to be sent by the pipeline
  * `Full path to get_dicom_info.pl script`: Typically `/data/$PROJECT/bin/mri/dicom-arhive/get_dicom_info.pl`
  * `Horizontal pictures creation`
- * `NIFTII file creation`: Project choice to enable for automated NIFTII file creation
+ * `NIfTI file creation`: Used to enable or disable automated NIfTI file creation
  * `dcm2mnc binary to use when converting`
  * `Path to Tarchives`
- * `Upload creation of candidates`: Creates candidates into LORIS if enabled
+ * `Upload creation of candidates`: Enable or disable candidate creation into LORIS when running the insertion pipeline
  * `Project batch management used`
  * `If site is used`
  * `Number of volumes in native DTI acquisitions`: Used by the DTIPrep pipeline